luhm/recipe_page_main/README.md

 I started with the image on the header of the page and sized it to the mobile widht.
 I had a bit of dificult since the img wouldn't sized properly, but it worked out in the end.

 I also stylised the name of the recipe with the proper font-family and adjusted padding and so.

+<u>**15/11/2024**</u>

+Today I formatted the first paragraph with the proper color, size, font and paddings.
+I put the overall font-family and font-color in the css `body{}` so it applies to all the text I'm working with, and I have to adjust just the title ones to the specif color and font.

+I had much difficult with the `<li>` tag cause I couldn't find how to format the text correctly, but I decide to continue the main topics and get back on that later on the project.